 Contact: cuhackit@gmail.com

-Girls Who Code is an international nonprofit dedicated to closing the gender gap in tech.
-Among 150+ other chapters on other campuses, Clemson College Loops is an on-campus organization bringing new technical workshops, events, resources, and support to women in tech!
+Girls Who Code (GWC) is an international nonprofit dedicated to closing the gender gap in tech.
+College Loops is a GWC organization bringing new technical workshops, events, resources, and support to women in tech!
+Our mission is to inspire, educate, and equip young women with computing skills needed to pursue 21st century opportunities.
+Here are some of the benefits of being a part of College Loops:

 We imagine a world where all black children, no matter their financial resources, can realistically imagine their participation in the computing profession and can excel in the profession without bigotry or isolation.
 ISBIC’s mission is to, “increase the number of socially and culturally responsible and responsive computing professionals with the goal of making a positive impact in the community”.